YMCA, Quincy MA

 own volunteer, usually a friend or family member.

 Someone once said “Exercise is for everybody, and every body” and I really believe that to be true and see our Partnership Program as making this a reality for people with a disability.

-Whilst most of the program participants have a spinal cord injury, some are recovering from a stroke or are battling the effects of multiple sclerosis.
+While most of the program participants have a spinal cord injury, some are recovering from a stroke or are battling the effects of multiple sclerosis.
 The program is available within the standard price of Gym membership, although electrodes used with FES are the responsibility of participants.

-The specialized equipment used in our Partnership Program has included Functional electrical Stimulation (FES) since 1996 when we acquired a StimMaster FES Cycle.
+The specialized equipment used in our Partnership Program has included Functional electrical Stimulation (FES) since 1996 when we acquired a StimMaster FES system.
 This was replaced by RT300 in 2006 once we realized the additional benefits the Restorative Therapies system offered, including motor assistance, absence of transfer, and automatic therapy progression making it ideal for a self managed program.
-We see FES cycling as an important part of the Partnership Program.
+We see FES as an important part of the Partnership Program.

 RT300 users love knowing that their muscles are working and gaining strength, and enjoy the cardio workout.
 They report reduced nerve pain after a session, reduced levels of spasticity and an improved mental attitude.
 They also say they love being in the same room as everyone else.

 The Partnership Program is fully integrated with our other gym programs, allowing participants to work alongside able-bodied members.
 They find this very emotionally uplifting, and feel that they can still be part of the community despite their disability.
 Some workout at the same time as other family members or among groups of friends, others time their gym visits to network and stay connected with the community.
 Other able-bodied gym members report being motivated when seeing people with disabilities working out alongside them.

 I would like to see other gyms follow our lead and provide opportunities for people with disabilities to be fully integrated into their membership, able to normalize their life within their community.